nick-shaw/blackmagic-io/README.md

 - `format`: Optional PixelFormat to request from hardware (default: Format10BitYUV)
 - Returns: True if successful

-Use `PixelFormat.Format8BitBGRA` for fast real-time preview workflows where 8-bit precision is acceptable.
-This avoids expensive colorspace conversions and enables ~25fps capture rates.
+Use `PixelFormat.Format8BitBGRA` for preview workflows where 8-bit precision is acceptable.
+This avoids expensive colorspace conversions and enables real-time capture (achievable frame rate is system-dependent).

 **`capture_frame(frame, timeout_ms=5000) -> bool`**
 Capture a single frame.